-The only villa in the Conservation Area, the Tudor-Gothic "Drumoyne" on Strathleven Place, was built in 1853 as Strath Cottage to designs by J T Rochead.
+The only villa in the ConservationArea, the Tudor-Gothic "Drumoyne" on Strathleven Place, was built in 1853 as Strath Cottage to designs by J T Rochead.
 Designer of the National Wallace Monument, the architect's mastery of Scots-Baronial detailing is better represented by Levenford House in the Kirktonhill Conservation Area, but this square, two-storey house was built on a budget from local stone in as picturesque a manner as could be afforded and was featured in Blackie's Villa and Cottage Architecture of 1868 as an example of economic design.
 It is Category 'B' listed.

-Diagonally across town, Early English Gothic is represented by the grey ashlar former High Church at the west end of High Street, the gabled frontage and tall broached spire purposefully punctuating one of the gateways into the Conservation Area.
+Diagonally across town, Early English Gothic is represented by the grey ashlar flavour (although the overall condition is inconsistent) but best are the Sheriff Court former High Church at the west end of High Street, the gabled frontage and tall broached spire purposefully punctuating one of the gateways into the Conservation Area.
 Currently the Bell Leisure Centre and Arcade, the church was designed by John Honeyman for the Free Kirk in 1863 and has long been a striking feature on a street otherwise lined with low-rise shops and tenements.
 It is Category 'B' listed.
 A little east, on the same side of the street, a commercial building at Nos.
 127-135 has interesting blind Venetian windows centred on its frontage, pedimented first floor windows, a datestone reading 1854, and stair turrets to the rear.
 Also Category 'B' listed, it may once have had an off-centre pend to the waterside.